 The terbinafine oral medicine for toenail fungus comes in tablet form and is often taken once every day for 12 weeks.
 Pulse dosing schedule is recommending for using these tablets.
 Pulse dosing is a method in which a medicine is for example taken daily for one week, once or twice a month and then continues until it is no longer necessary.
 This way the schedule is easily maintained and can more effective at inhibiting fungal growth.

 This fungal medication is available in both capsule and tablet form and is taken daily for three to eighteen months.
 These are also often taken on a pulse dosing schedule.

-This fungal medication is often recommended twice daily until the infection is non existent.
-The treatment time is approximately 12 to 18 months.
-The treatment period is sometimes extended if the physician wants to prevent the infection from reoccuring.
+This fungal medication is often recommended twice daily until the infection is successfully curbed.
+The dosing time is approximately 12 to 18 months.
+This period is sometimes extended if the physician wants to prevent the infection from reoccuring.

-Both oral azoles and terbinafine medications kill fungi that cause these infections.
-However, killing fungi can not guarantee growth of an infection free nail.
+Both oral azoles and terbinafine medications limit fungi that cause these infections.
+However, managing fungus can not guarantee growth of an infection free nail.
 Medications such as Griseofulvin that prevent fungal growth work much better at preventing infection in the future.

 - Upset Stomach